 In PGE's 2014 General Rate Case, PGE and parties stipulated to the extension of the decoupling mechanism for three years, through the end of 2016.
 In addition, the use-per-customer baseline was adjusted for new connects with lower energy usage.
-There were no changes or extensions to the decoupling mechanism in the 2015 and 2016 GRC.
+There were no changes or extensions to the decoupling mechanism in the either the 2015 or 2016 General Rate Cases.